 I received a notice and the new value is 4x higher.
 Is that legal?

 Yes, if the methodology was applied correctly.
-Old cadastral values were depressed relative to the market, and the reform brought them closer to a current base.
-If the increase is constrained by the transitional cap and does not exceed the permitted annual step, the appeal route is narrow.
-If the cap is exceeded, that is a basis for a VZD request.
+Old cadastral values were depressed relative to market reality, and the reform brought them closer to a current base.
+Where the increase fits inside the transitional cap and does not exceed the permitted annual step, the appeal route is narrow.
+If the cap was exceeded, that is a basis for a correction request to VZD.

-I own a share of a cadastre in kopīpašums (co-ownership).
+I own a share of a cadastre in co-ownership (kopīpašums).
 Who pays NĪN?

 All co-owners pay in proportion to their shares.
-The municipality may issue a single combined notice or separate notices to each co-owner, depending on the region.
-In practice one co-owner usually pays the bill and settles up internally.
-Legally each co-owner is liable only for their own share.
+The municipality may issue one combined notice or separate notices to each co-owner, depending on the region.
+In practice one co-owner typically pays the full bill and settles up internally.
+Legally, each co-owner is liable only for their own share.

 Can my municipality raise the rate without warning?

 Within the limits of the law, yes.
-The 1.5% base rate is the statutory ceiling, but the municipality can revisit the applied rate every year (raising or lowering it within the legal range).
-The decision is published in December for the following year.
-Track updates on your municipality's website.
+The 1.5% base rate is the statutory ceiling, but the municipality can revise the applied rate each year through its binding rules.
+The decision is published in December for the following year, so check the municipality's website before annual financial planning.

 How do I check whether my parcel falls within Natura 2000 or a micro-reserve?

 Use geolatvija.lv (the Natura 2000 map) and the DDPS system at ozolserveri.daba.gov.lv (micro-reserves, biotopes, protected landscapes).
-If your parcel is covered, you have a basis for a reduction in cadastral value and tax.
+If the parcel is covered, that is a basis for a reduction in both cadastral value and tax.
 The reduction is applied through VZD on request.

 What happens if I do not pay NĪN?

-The municipality issues a demand and then refers the debt to a bailiff (court enforcement officer).
-After 12 months of non-payment, interest accrues and enforcement can reach your bank account or place a charge on the property.
+The municipality issues a demand and then refers the debt to a bailiff.
+After 12 months of non-payment, interest accrues and enforcement can reach the bank account or place a charge on the property.
 For larger cadastres, forced sale becomes a real risk.
-Do not ignore notices: even if you intend to appeal, you must file the request within the prescribed deadline.
+Even where an appeal is planned, notices cannot be ignored: the correction request must be filed within the prescribed deadline.

 Sources